Action Dad

-Action Dad is a 2012 animated series created by Andrew Dickman.
+Action Dad is a 2012 animated series based on an original concept by Andrew Dickman.
 It was produced by Animation Development Company and Toonzone Studios.
 The show features the voices of Chelan Simmons, Lee Tockar and Michael Donovan.
 The show premiered in Brazil on September 12, 2012, on Cartoon Network Brazil.
 The show has also aired in Portugal, Israel and France.
 Although previously thought to premiere in mid-2011, the show has yet to be distributed in the United States as of 2014.

 Plot

-The story revolves around Liz Ramsey (Chelan Simmons) and her little brother Mick Ramsey (Ashleigh Ball in the series, Joel McFarlene in the pilot), two normal teenagers with one exception; their father Chuck Ramsey (Michael Donovan in the series, Maurice LaMarche in the original pitched pilot) was a secret spy and their mother Angela Ramsey (Sarah Johns) was a super-villain.
-Although the two parents worked for both good and evil, they had the same intention of keeping their children out of harm from their missions and enemies.
+The story revolves around Liz Ramsey (Chelan Simmons) and her little brother Mick Ramsey (Ashleigh Ball in the series, Joel McFarlene in the pilot), two normal teenagers with one exception; their father Chuck Ramsey (Michael Donovan in the series, Maurice LaMarche in the original pitched pilot) is a secret spy and their mother Angela Ramsey (Sarah Johns) is a super-villain.
+Although the two parents work for both good and evil, they have the same intention of keeping their children out of harm from their missions and enemies.